Connect with us

 The developer targets to build some 1,000 two-bedroom houses with lesser luxury fittings on parcels of land acquired cheaply.

-Kenya Projects has already built and sold 200 houses in Mombasa’s Mtwapa and Bamburi areas and it expects to complete 100 houses in Ruiru, Kiambu County, by end of the year.
+Kenya Projects has already built and sold 200 houses in Mombasa’s Mtwapa and Bamburi areas and it expects to complete 100 houses in Ruiru, Kiambu County, by the end of the year.

 The houses are selling for between Sh1.5 million and Sh2.5 million depending on the design.